zzdtravel

 Gedenkstätte Buchenwald

-Gedenkstätte Buchenwald-September 2024
+Gedenkstätte Buchenwald-November 2024

 Between 1937 and 1945, hidden from Weimarers and surrounding villagers, 250,000 men, women and children were incarcerated here, some 56,500 of whom were murdered.
 Buchenwald ('Beech Forest') has been preserved almost untouched as a memorial, with visitors encouraged to wander quietly and freely around the numerous structures, including the crematorium.
 Tours, pamphlets and books in English are available, as are excellent multilanguage audio guides (€3, or €5 with images).
 Last admission is 30 minutes before closing.